-Dr. McElfish works with children, adolescents, and adults in the Eating Disorders Center at EBTCS.
+Dr. McElfish works with children, adolescents, and adults in the Eating Disorders Center and the DBT Center at EBTCS.

 About Dr. McElfish

-Dr. McElfish has expertise in using evidence-based treatments with adults, adolescents, and families with a variety of clinical problems, including eating disorders, body-image disturbance, self-injury and suicidal behaviors, unworkable behavior patterns, emotion dysregulation, and trauma.
-She is passionate about collaborating with clients and families to cope with emotional and behavioral challenges so that they can live life as fully as possible according to their own goals and values.
+Dr. McElfish has expertise in using evidence-based treatments with adults, adolescents, and families with a variety of clinical problems, including eating disorders, body-image disturbance, self-injury and suicidal behaviors, unworkable behavior patterns, emotion dysregulation, anxiety disorders, depression, and trauma.
+She is passionate about collaborating with clients, families, and parents to cope with emotional and behavioral challenges so that they can live life as fully as possible according to their own goals and values.

 Dr. McElfish is also invested in work that connects under-served populations with effective and evidence-based care.
 She has provided mental health services to those with low access to care under rural health services grants.
-Additionally, she has advocated on state and national levels for legislation that would improve coverage of life-saving eating disorder treatment nationwide and increase access and funding for mental health services in impoverished or rural areas.
+Additionally, she has advocated on state and national levels for legislation which improved coverage of life-saving eating disorder treatment nationwide and increased access and funding for mental health services in impoverished and high-need areas.

-Dr. McElfish is a member of several professional associations, including the American Psychological Association (APA) and the West Virginia Psychological Association (WVPA).
+Dr. McElfish is a member of the American Psychological Association (APA).
+She is a licensed psychologist in the state of Washington.